basselElkady/Job-Management-System/README.md

 }

-// i created retrieve for data in pages in order as it was not mentioned
+//I created retrieve for data in pages in order as it was not mentioned

+Job Types APIs

+GET :  http://localhost:8080/v1/jobtype?pageNumber= {page number you want to retrieve}

+response HTTP code 200.OK

+and it return Object contain List<JobTypes name>

+{
+    "jobTypeName": [
+        "DataLoad",
+        "Email"
+    ]
+}

+I introduced the pagination if there is a lot of job